 Have you heard of the break-through therapy, Eye Movement Desensitization, and Reprocessing (EMDR)?
-American psychologist, Francine Shapiro developed it in the early 1990s.
+American psychologist and educator, Francine Shapiro developed it in the early 1990s.
 In 2012 Shapiro released a self-help book to help the public access her theory and processes.
 In Getting Past Your Past: Take Control of Your Life with Self-Help Techniques from EMDR, Shapiro simplifies her and her research team’s key concepts and processes.

 In 2001 I was trained in EMDR basics.
-In 2015 I took an online program.
-Then, recently I dived into three days of a refresher program from Canada’s EMDR trainer, Sue Genest.
+In 2015 I took an online program and in 2017, I dived into six days of a refresher program from Canada’s EMDR trainer, Sue Genest.
 By 2020 I became certified in another technique, with some EMDR elements, called Finding Joy–Trauma Treatment Techniques with Dr. Teeya Scholten.

 Basic Concepts in Getting Past Your Past

 - Living in continual stress is unnecessary and life-threatening.

 - Our personal struggles, small and significant, are influenced by our stored memories of past events.
 The younger we experienced painful events, the more they are unconscious.

 - Many of us are running our lives on automatic pilot.
 We are stuck or overwhelmed with unprocessed thoughts, beliefs, and emotions from the past.